mroushdy/Hornstudio/README.md

 # Horn Studio — Provenance & Attribution

-*Maintained by Marwan (Silence Please, New York).
+*Maintained by (Silence Please, New York).
 Version 1.0, 16 July 2026.
 This document is part of the repository and is updated whenever a method, citation, or credit changes; corrections are incorporated with acknowledgment.*